Drake-Designer/Dungeon-Escape/readme.md

 ```

 That was a nice surprise for me, and it made me realize that mistakes can be fantastic sometimes! 😄

+### Note on Mobile Controls

+I am aware that the hero’s movement is **not as smooth on mobile devices** compared to desktop controls.
+I considered implementing a virtual joystick for touch controls, which is a common solution for making character movement more fluid on mobile.

+However, after some research and testing, I found that adding a joystick was a bit too complex for this project’s scope, and it would also take up too much space in the game window, especially on smaller screens.
+I decided to keep the **tap-to-move** controls for mobile, even though they are not perfectly smooth, because they keep the interface clean and the gameplay experience simple.

+If I work on a future version, I’ll definitely explore better mobile control solutions!

+---